bioteam/sLAM/README.md

 python3 sLAM/make-slam.py -d -t 1 -p "I am testing a language model" -v
 ```

-1 epoch takes about 4.5 hours on a Mac M1 laptop (32 GB RAM).
+1 epoch takes about 4.5 hours on a Mac M1 laptop (32 GB RAM), using 1% of *wikitext-2-v1*.

 ## To Do